terryp/tip_bof_2017/20170515_lightning_talk_opening_remarks.md

 Good evening!
 Good evening!
 Good evening!

 My name is Terry Peppers.
-I'm the Vice President of Engineering at a company called Leapfrog.
+I'm the Vice President of Engineering at Leapfrog.
 We're a marketing technology company based in Evanston, IL.

 Welcome to the 2017 Testing in Python Birds of a Feather, or more affectionately known as the TiP BoF!